German

 This is a new-style linear A level course.
 You will NOT be entered for an external AS exam at the end of the first year.
 In the second year of the course, you will take external exams that assess content covered in the first and second year.
 These exams will determine your A level grade.

-There are three examinations: a listening and reading paper which is 40% of your A level and will take two hours, a writing paper, worth 30% of the A level in 2 hours and 40 minutes and a speaking exam worth 30% of the qualification which lasts 21-23 minutes and assessed by an external examiner.
+There are three examinations: a listening, reading and translation paper which is 50% of your A-Level and will take 2 hours and 30 minutes, a writing paper, worth 20% of the A-Level in 2 hours, and a speaking exam worth 30% of the qualification which lasts 21 to 23 minutes and is assessed by an external examiner.

 Virtually any.
 We have students taking science subjects, mathematicians, historians, those in the fields of English language or literature and business, to name but a few.